SidraAnsari/Fyp-Code/README.md

 # Image-to-Image Translation(I2I) Models Used:
 ## CycleGAN
 <br>
-The key idea behind implementing the CycleGAN model is to enforce cycle consistency between the translated and original images.
-The BCI (Breast Cancer Immunohistochemical) dataset solves <br> the problem of paired image-to-image translation in CycleGAN, so it is our proposed model.
-This BCI dataset contains 4870 recruited picture sets with a range of HER2 expression levels included in the <br> collection.
-The two image domains of interest are A and B. The model of cycleGAN consists of two generator systems, G_AB and G_BA, and two discriminator systems, D_A and D_B.<br>
+The main goal of applying the CycleGAN model is to ensure that the translated and original pictures follow the same cycle.
+Our suggested model, BCI (Breast Cancer Immunohistochemical) dataset, resolves the paired image-to-image translation issue in CycleGAN.
+4870 recruited image sets with a variety of HER2 expression levels are included in the collection of this BCI dataset.
+A and B are the two picture domains of interest.
+Two generator systems, G_AB and G_BA, plus two discriminator systems, D_A and D_B, make up the cycleGAN model.
-The CycleGAN learns to minimize two types of losses during training: adversarial loss and cycle consistency loss.
-The adversarial loss encourages the generator to generate realistic-looking <br> images that fool the discriminator into identifying real or fake images.
-Generator G_AB takes an input image from A and tries to generate a realistic image in  B that tricks discriminator D_B with <br> mapping G_AB: A → B. So in the same way also, generator G_BA creates an image and tries to trick discriminator D_A whereas D_A points to recognize between images in domain A and interpreted images G_BA, D_B points <br> to discriminate between images in domain B  and G_AB\cite{jose2021generative}\cite{zhu2020unpaired}.
-The generator takes an image from the source domain (H\&E) and tries <br>
-to transform it into an image that resembles the target domain (IHC).
-On the other hand, the discriminator is responsible for distinguishing between the generated and <br> original images from the target domain.
-By iteratively optimizing these losses, the CycleGAN can learn to map H\&E images to IHC images and vice versa.<br> This approach is instrumental in medical image analysis.
-Once trained, <br>the CycleGAN can convert unseen H\&E images to IHC images by feeding them into the generator.
+Throughout training, the CycleGAN learns to minimize two different kinds of losses: adversarial loss and cycle consistency loss.
+The adversarial loss incentivizes the generator to produce realistic-appearing pictures that deceive the discriminator into classifying them as authentic or fraudulent.